 Best technique for cleaning mirrors

 To get the best results when cleaning your mirrors, start up at the left- hand corner and drag your cloth across to the right.
 Zig-zag your cloth backwards and forwards across the surface of the mirror, going downwards as you move across each time.
 Check for any streaks by looking at the mirror from a 45 degree angle.
 If you spot any stubborn marks, spot clean them with a quick squirt on your cleaning cloth and then buff dry.

-If you want to prevent a bathroom mirror from misting over, apply a small amount of shaving cream evenly across the surface before wiping it away and buffing with a clean microfibre cloth.
+Remember, prevention is key and if you want to to stop a bathroom mirror misting over you can simply apply a small amount of shaving cream evenly across the surface before wiping it away and buffing with a clean microfibre cloth.